 Fresh Bucks are redeemable at any participating location, directly with a produce vendor.
 If you have leftover Fresh Bucks from a previous trip to market, you may take them to any participating location, and can go directly to the booth where you wish to shop.
 Fresh Bucks can be used as full or partial payment (in addition to other currency such as cash or market bucks).
 No change will be given for Fresh Bucks.

 Yes.
-Fresh Bucks expire on December 31 of the year they are issued (so, Fresh Bucks issued this year expire Dec.
-31, 2016).
-Fresh Bucks can't be used after they expire, so make sure you use them before the end of the year!
+Fresh Bucks expire on the year they are issued (so, Fresh Bucks issued this year expire in 2017).
+Fresh Bucks can't be used after they expire, so make sure you use them before the expiration date!

 All Tacoma markets operate seasonally.
 You can find their dates of operation above.